Lack of Coordination: The Potential for Best Laid Plans to Go Awry

 Are your clients forewarned and forearmed about the potential conflicts which might arise and the implications subsequent actions taken by the client may have upon the anticipated operation of well drafted estate planning documents?
 While this article raises more questions than it may answer, the hope is that awareness and consideration of these issues will enhance communications with your clients since the “best laid plans of mice and men often go awry”.

-Sandra D. Glazier, Esq. is a partner in the firm of Lipson, Neilson, Cole, Seltzer & Garin, P.C. in its Bloomfield Hills, MI office; Martin M. Shenkman, Esq. practices in Fort Lee, NJ and New York City.
+Sandra D. Glazier, Esq. is a partner in the Lipson Neilson law firm’s Bloomfield Hills, MI office; Martin M. Shenkman, Esq. practices in Fort Lee, NJ and New York City.